~FLICKER~

 MENTORING: Parents, mentors, and students meet each semester to discuss goals and projects and to evaluate progress.
 We strive to offer an individualized, mentored education and feel this is best accomplished with regular communication.

 PROJECTS: We challenge students to present one project of their choice each semester.
-We encourage them to choose a history project and a math/science project.
+We encourage them to create something interesting to show, write a paper about it, and present it to their classmates on an appointed day.

 Parent Volunteers: Parents contribute at least 20 hours to the school.
 Students love it when their parents get involved.
 As we all work together, we create a community of happy learners!